There are many causes of sexual health concerns for men.

 In the last few decades, there has been a change in the roles in intimate relationships between men and women.

-As a result, the expectations of men in intimate relationships has also changed yet there are contradicting cultural beliefs that lead men to feel alone and disconnected.
+As a result, the expectations of men in intimate relationships has also changed yet there are contradicting cultural beliefs that lead men to feel even more alone and painfully disconnected from their partners and their own sexual self.

 There exists a confusing polarity in what it means to be a modern man leaving many uncertain how to be in their intimate relationships.